 Look out for our nine wonderful digital stories written and created by global majority* and/or disabled artists.
 Over the next four months, join us to discover some fabulous children’s books that shine a spotlight on these lovely illustrated stories and talented creatives.

 We launched the series on Friday 19 February with Clean Up written by Nathan Bryon and with joyful illustrations by Dapo Adeola.
 Followed by Billy and the Beast by Nadia Shireen, Amazing by Steve Antony, If All The World Were by Joseph Coelho, So Much by Trish Cooke and Helen Oxenbury, Billy and the Dragon by Nadia Shireen, and Look Up by Nathan Bryon & Dapo Adeolam which are all available to watch now.
-Next month, on the 31st of May, we will release the next performed reading of My Monster and Me by Nadiya Hussain & Ella Bailey.
+On the 31st of May we will release the next performed reading of My Monster and Me by Nadiya Hussain & Ella Bailey.